vivocha/bot-sdk/README.md

 ##### [Channel Capabilities](#channel-capabilities)

 When set, the environment `caps` property is an object representing the capabilities of the particular communication channel that the final user is using to interact with the bot.
-Consequently, by reading these channel capabilities, the bot can compose a more adequate response type to send back to the user; for example it can decide to not send a message containing a template if the channel doesn't support it; or it can decide to not send an attachment; or it can decide to send a completly custom template if the channel declares its name in its capabilities.
+Consequently, by reading these channel capabilities, the bot can compose a more adequate response type to send back to the user; for example it can decide to not send a message containing a template if the channel doesn't support it; or, it can decide to not send an attachment; or, it can decide to send a totally custom template, if the channel declares its name in its capabilities.

 The Channel Capabilities object can have the following OPTIONAL properties: